Estancias in Uruguay

 For the agricultural investorUruguay holds a temperate climate with its 1200-1300mm of rainfall (at least statistically) evenly distributed over the year, having reverse seasons to the North and being comparable to the climate of SouthEast Australia.

-Over 90% of the country is used for farming and lifestock, no less then one third of the soils have cropping potential, being to a varying degree and varying depth black earth prairie soils.
+Over 90% of the country is used for farming and lifestock, no less then one third of the soils have cropping potential, being to a varying degree and varying depth black to brownish prairie soils.

-Land prices were very attractive up to 2005 but have multipied 4-fold since then.
+Land prices were very attractive up to about 2005 but have multipied 4-fold since then, as of 2020.
 It is still to this day a country chosen by foreign investors for agri investments, though.

 If you look for a specific combination of gaucho- and mediterranian culture and decent farming potential, you might find here what you are looking for.

-Tourist Estancias, guest ranches, horse riding tours in UruguayAs I am writing this, July 2012, I guess there are about 40 rural establishments catering to tourists in Uruguay.
+Tourist Estancias, guest ranches, horse riding tours in UruguayAs I am revising this, July 2020, I guess there are about 80 rural establishments catering to tourists in Uruguay.
 About six or seven might be estancias, ranches in a stricter sence, being working cattle ranches that generate a significant part of their income with livestock and/or agriculture.

 Estancia tourism as a business started around 1990 when agriculture and livestock passed thru a difficult time in Uruguay and establishments were eager to explore additional sources of income.